data61/Mirza/README.md

 Before you run the server, make sure you have PostgreSQL 10 or higher installed.

-To install, you can follow the instructions [here]( http://yallalabs.com/linux/how-to-install-and-use-postgresql-10-on-ubuntu-16-04/)
+To install, you can follow the instructions [here]( http://yallalabs.com/linux/how-to-install-and-use-postgresql-10-on-ubuntu-16-04/).
 Note that you may need to run the commands as a super user.

 Create a Postgres account.
 There are good instructions <a href="https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04" target="_blank"> here. </a>

-Type in `psql` and see that you can open up a psql shell.
+Type in `psql` and see that you can open up a `psql` shell.

 After that, to create the database, run

 `stack exec supplyChainServer-exe -- -i -c devsupplychainserver`

-Note that you can change "testsupplychainserver" for any database name you like.
+Note that you can change `devsupplychainserver` for any database name you like.
 Not giving it the `-c` flag will result in a database named `devsupplychainserver`.